adhityarenato99/dbfetest_adhitya.dwijayantho_backend/README.md

 php artisan serve

-#Use this link to test the api using page and limit
+# Use this link to test the api using page for link and limit for size
 http://localhost:8000/transaction?limit=2&page=2